White Horde: History

-After the defeat of Toqtamish in 1295-96, Kuruichik was appointed head of the White Horde by Tamerlane.
-Since then families of Jochi's sons, Tuqa-Timur, Shiban and Orda, began to merge with each other, establishing Uzbeg and Kazakh hordes.
+After the defeat of Toqtamish in 1395–1396, Kuruichik was appointed head of the White Horde by Tamerlane.
+Since then, families of Jochi's sons, Tuqa-Timur, Shiban and Orda, began to merge with each other, establishing the Uzbeg and Kazakh hordes.
 Among them, Kuruichik's descendant, Borog, briefly asserted the throne of the Golden Horde in 1421.

-After Baraq's murder, the Horde divided into two parts with 2 khans - Mohammed and Mustafa.
-Mustafa reconquered the Horde, though, in Siberia appeared another threat of Abu'l-Khayr Khan.
-In 1446 the latter gained the victory over Mustafa, ending the existence of Orda's Ulus (the left wing of the Golden Horde).
+After Baraq's murder, the Horde divided into two parts with two khans: Mohammed and Mustafa.
+Mustafa reconquered the Horde; however, in Siberia, another threat emerged – Abu'l-Khayr Khan.
+In 1446, the latter gained the victory over Mustafa, ending the existence of Orda's ulus (the left wing of the Golden Horde).